Skip to main content

 Export metrics in Prometheus format

-To export metrics, you need to get a monitoring token.
-The token gives access to the metrics of all clusters in a single project pool.
+The token gives access to the metrics of all clusters project in one bullet.

-2. Open the cluster page → Monitoring tab.
+2. Open the cluster page → tab Monitoring.

 scrape_configs: